Fat Protein Efficient Diet: Lose Weight by Eating Well

 People vary greatly in how they process foods.
 Some people are better at burning fat, while others burn carbohydrates.
 These differences affect health and longevity.
 In addition, some people may be more prone to heart disease because of their specific dietary needs.

 The metabolic typing diet categorizes people based on how they metabolize foods.
 People who tend to be fat-protein efficient should consume more protein and fewer carbs.
-Those who tend to be carbohydrate efficient should consume fewer carbs and more protein.
-And people who tend to be efficient with a mix of macronutrients should eat a moderate amount of both.
+Those who tend to be carbohydrate-efficient should consume fewer carbs and more protein.
+People who are efficient with a mix of macronutrients should eat a moderate amount of both.

 There are many different types of metabolism.
 Knowing your metabolic type helps you understand how to fuel your body properly.